DukeLishebo/openshift-liveness-readiness-probes/README.md

 and how they interact with the [service](https://docs.openshift.com/container-platform/3.11/architecture/core_concepts/pods_and_services.html) abstraction.

 It relies on [Minishift](https://docs.okd.io/3.11/minishift/index.html) to run OpenShift locally.
-The code in the repository was tested using Minishift version 3.11.
+The code in the repository was tested using Minishift version 1.34 (OKD/OpenShift version 3.11).

 The demonstration in this repo most likely applies to apps deployed on Kubernetes as OpenShift [is a Kubernetes distribution](https://www.redhat.com/en/blog/openshift-and-kubernetes-whats-difference).